GeekGuin/GitUsage/git_add/README.md

 # git add

-This command adds the changes made to the local files
+This command adds the local